rbrandino1/nodejs-spa-cpfcnpj-app/README.md

 * `limit`: Maximum documents to be returned, default: `100` max value: `1000`

-The events are returned as a JSON format.
+The documents are returned as a JSON format.

 ### Examples

-Getting events for a client:
+Getting document by cpf/cnpj number:

 ```sh
 $ curl 'localhost:3000/api/documents?cpfcnpj=04710696985' -H 'Content-Type: application/json'